Statistic Values (KPIs)¶

 Conferencing Measurement Statistics¶

-This section lists the KPIs that are available for conferencing measurements.
-Note that some KPIs overlap with the video measurement statistics, so we do not list them here again.
+Some KPIs overlap with the video measurement statistics, such as audio/video codecs, bitrates, and resolution.
+P.1203-related statistics are also listed above.
+Therefore, we do not list them here again.
+They correspond to the outbound RTP streams of the conferencing measurement.
 The following KPIs are therefore specific to conferencing measurements.

 Inbound Audio¶